 Include on line 9, column (a), the amount of guaranteed payments expense that is included on Part I, line 11.
 Report in column (d) the net amount of guaranteed payments deduction.
-The net amount of the deduction reported in column (d) is the amount reported as a deduction on Form 1065, page 1, line 10, or on Form 1065-B, page 1, line 13, reduced by the amount reported as income on Schedule K (Form 1065), line 4, or Schedule K (Form 1065-B), line 7.
-The net amount of the guaranteed payments reported in column (d) will be zero if no guaranteed payments are capitalized and all are deducted on Form 1065, page 1, line 10, or Form 1065-B, page 1, line 13, or a negative amount (reported in parentheses), if any of the guaranteed payments are capitalized by the partnership.
-Generally, if guaranteed payments expense is recognized for financial accounting purposes, the amount reported in column (c) as a permanent difference will be the negative of the guaranteed payment income reported on Schedule K (Form 1065), line 4, or Schedule K (Form 1065-B), line 7.
-If no guaranteed payment expense is recognized for financial accounting purposes, the amount reported in column (c) as a permanent difference generally will be zero.
-Any amount of guaranteed payments capitalized for tax purposes on Form 1065 or Form 1065-B, page 1, but not capitalized for financial accounting purposes, generally will be reported as a negative temporary difference amount in column (b).
+The net amount of the deduction reported in column (d) is the amount reported as a deduction on Form 1065, page 1, line 10, reduced by the amount reported as income on Form 1065, Schedule K, line 4.
+The net amount of the guaranteed payments reported in column (d) will be zero if no guaranteed payments are capitalized and all are deducted on Form 1065, page 1, line 10, or a negative amount (reported in parentheses) if any of the guaranteed payments are capitalized by the partnership, Generally, if quaranteed payments expense is recognized for financial accounting purposes, the amount reported in column (c) as a permanent difference will be the negative of the guaranteed payment income reported on Form 1065, Schedule K, line 4.
+If no quaranteed payment expense is recognized for financial accounting purposes, the amount reported in column (c) as a permanent difference will generally be zero.
+Any amount of guaranteed payments capitalized for tax purposes on Form 1065, page 1, but not capitalized for financial accounting purposes, will generally be reported as a negative temporary difference amount in column (b).